FOSSEE/st-scripts/getting-started-with-for/script.rst

 {{{ switch to the next slide, ``range()`` function }}}

-Okay! so the main thing here we learned is how to use Python interpreter and IPython interpreter to specify blocks.
+Okay! so the main thing that we learned here is how to use Python interpreter and IPython interpreter to specify blocks.
 But while we were generating the multiplication table we used something new, ``range()`` function. ``range()`` is an inbuilt function in Python